connect2abdus/trade-alerts-system/README.md

 ```
 Once these transactios pass through the end to end process flow. we will see two Alerts received by the Regulator Queue.

+### Test case scenarios
+1. Test case to check if we are receiving the holding file in each 2 min.
+2. Receiving the holding file has 200 records.
+3. Receiving the holding file has all the required field as per the specification and order mentioned.
+4. Validate the positive scenatio to generate the alert.
+5. Validate the negative scenatio to generate the alert.
+Alert does not generate in this case.
+6. Report the Alert by calling the Regulatory API call.
+7. Submit an receive the alert from the ActiveMQ queue.
+8. If Regulatory API call fails because of connectivity error , retry for 5 time in each 5 sec and log the error if still failing.